Alternative splicing

-Alternative splicing, or alternative RNA splicing, or differential splicing, is an alternative splicing process during gene expression that allows a single gene to code for multiple proteins.
-In this process, particular exons of a gene may be included within or excluded from the final, processed messenger RNA (mRNA) produced from that gene.
-This means the exons are joined in different combinations, leading to different (alternative) mRNA strands.
-Consequently, the proteins translated from alternatively spliced mRNAs usually contain differences in their amino acid sequence and, often, in their biological functions (see Figure).
+Alternative splicing, alternative RNA splicing, or differential splicing is an alternative splicing process during gene expression that allows a single gene to produce different splice variants.
+For example, some exons of a gene may be included within or excluded from the final RNA product of the gene.
+This means the exons are joined in different combinations, leading to different splice variants.
+In the case of protein-coding genes, the proteins translated from these splice variants may contain differences in their amino acid sequence and in their biological functions (see Figure).

 Biologically relevant alternative splicing occurs as a normal phenomenon in eukaryotes, where it increases the number of proteins that can be encoded by the genome.
 In humans, it is widely believed that ~95% of multi-exonic genes are alternatively spliced to produce functional alternative products from the same gene but many scientists believe that most of the observed splice variants are due to splicing errors and the actual number of biologically relevant alternatively spliced genes is much lower.

-Alternative splicing enables the regulated generation of multiple mRNA and protein products from a single gene.

-There are numerous modes of alternative splicing observed, of which the most common is exon skipping.
-In this mode, a particular exon may be included in mRNAs under some conditions or in particular tissues, and omitted from the mRNA in others.

-The production of alternatively spliced mRNAs is regulated by a system of trans-acting proteins that bind to cis-acting sites on the primary transcript itself.
-Such proteins include splicing activators that promote the usage of a particular splice site, and splicing repressors that reduce the usage of a particular site.
-Mechanisms of alternative splicing are highly variable, and new examples are constantly being found, particularly through the use of high-throughput techniques.
-Researchers hope to fully elucidate the regulatory systems involved in splicing, so that alternative splicing products from a given gene under particular conditions ("splicing variants") could be predicted by a "splicing code".

-Abnormal variations in splicing are also implicated in disease; a large proportion of human genetic disorders result from splicing variants.
-Abnormal splicing variants are also thought to contribute to the development of cancer, and splicing factor genes are frequently mutated in different types of cancer.